Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Lions stats and trends

-- Detroit has played 12 games, with nine wins against the spread.
+- In Detroit's 12 games this year, it has nine wins against the spread.

-- The Lions have been underdogs by 7.5 points or more six times this year and are 5-1 ATS in those games.
+- The Lions have an ATS record of 4-1 in their five games when underdogs by 8.5 points or more this season.

-- Detroit's games this season have gone over the total in four out of 13 opportunities (30.8%).
+- Detroit's games this year have gone over the total in four out of 13 opportunities (30.8%).

-- Detroit is 3-0 against the spread and 1-2 overall when the team puts up more than 18.2 points.
+- When Detroit puts up more than 18.2 points, it is 3-0 against the spread and 1-2 overall.

 - The Lions have turned the ball over two more times (16 total) than the Broncos have forced a turnover (14) this season.